 Talk to your financial advisor, of course.

-Student loans.
 Student loans are widely available to students of all types.
 About 70% of college grads leave school with student loan debt, at an average of $35,000 per student.
 But with all this student loan debt, is a college degree really worth it?

-Financial benefits of a college degree.
 Many people have had happy, successful lives without college degrees.
 However, people with bachelor’s degrees earn on average $32.60 per hour; the average high school grad earns $16.50 per hour.
 Over the years, that’s easily enough to pay the student loans.

 College graduation is a time of hope for the future, but it’s important to stay grounded when it comes to your finances.